shermanloan/scejson-doc/doc/module-loan.md

 }
 ```

-The `Data` object in the loan module request is defined below:
+The fields of the `Data` object supported by a Loan module request are defined
+in alphabetical order below:

 ### 🟥 AccrualConfigs